RikkieBobby/Project3_Disney_Trivia/README.md

 - Username input: the username input was tested to ensure that the user cannot just input an empty space.
 The name input must consist of letters 3 or more.
 If the user does not enter valid data, an error message will appear saying that the name is not valid and they will be asked to input their name again.
 - Answer Input: The following testing was completed on the user answer input:
   - Checked that only answers that were valid options
-  - If invalid a print errors displays
+  - If invalid a print error displays
-  - Asks for the user answer again
+  - Asks the user to answer again
   - Moves to the next question if valid